containerbuildsystem/atomic-reactor/docs/build_json.md

-## build.json
+# build.json

-If you want to take advantage of _inner_ part logic of Atomic Reactor, you can do that pretty easily.
-All you need to know, is the structure of json, which is used within build container.
-Here it is:
+If you want to take advantage of the *inner* part logic of Atomic Reactor, you can do that pretty easily.
+All you need to know is the structure of the JSON which is used within build container.
+To wit:

 ```json
 {